seanewest/basher/README.md

 Basher
 =============

-Basher is a utility to convert regular old JS functions into indivdual command line tools.
+Basher is a utility to convert regular old JS functions into individual command line tools.

 ![basher](./image.jpg)